-References in the Prospectus to the term "Prospectus" include all changes made by the First Supplement, the Second Supplement and the Third Supplement.
+References in the Prospectus to the term "Prospectus" include all changes made by the First Supplement, the Second Supplement, the Third Supplement and the Fourth Supplement.

 I. SUPPLEMENTAL INFORMATION RELATING TO THE SECTION "RISK FACTORS REGARDING VOLKSWAGEN BANK GMBH"

 1. On page 39 et seq. of the Prospectus the information in the subsection "Introduction to the diesel issue" in the risk factor "Volkswagen Group is facing investigations and potential impacts out of discrepancies related to the diesel issue that have had and may continue to have a material adverse effect on the business, financial condition and operations of Volkswagen Bank Group." shall be deleted and replaced by the following information: